yanivyacoby/harvard-cs290-2021-2022/index.md

 layout: home
 ---

-## Course Description
+## Course Overview

-CS290 is designed for entering computer science Ph.D. students.
+CS290 s a discussion-based seminar designed for entering Computer Science Ph.D. students.
 The goals of the course are three-fold:
 1. to introduce students to research around the CS area,
 2. skills building, and
 3. cohort building.

-We will lead sessions on skill building (paper reading, presentation, meaning of research) and soft skill building (advising relationships, academic culture, mental health, supporting your peers), as well as research and professional oriented discussions with a broad mixture of CS faculty members.
+We will lead sessions on skill building (e.g. paper reading, presentation), soft skill building (e.g. managing advising relationships, supporting your peers), and academic culture (e.g. mental health in academia, power dynamics in scientific communities), as well as research and professional oriented discussions with a broad mixture of CS faculty members.
 We will also "visit" and discuss one or two CS colloquia.

 This is a full-year, 4-unit course, meeting once a week in each of the fall and the spring.
 Students must complete both terms of this course (parts A and B) within the same academic year to receive credit.

-## Format

-CS290 is a discussion-based seminar.
-As such, please come prepared having done the readings / assignment listed on the [schedule](/harvard-cs290/schedule/) prior to class.
+Please come prepared having done the readings / assignment listed on the [schedule](/harvard-cs290/schedule/) prior to class.
-Classes will broadly fit into one of three overarching units:
-1. Skill building (e.g. how to read a research paper)
-2. CS-breadth: meeting with faculty from different subfields of CS to learn about their subfield, and about challenges they faced in their professional lives.
-3. Academic culture (e.g. mental health in academia, power dynamics in scientific communities, etc.)

 ## Class Policy